mikesol/wags-course/FIRST_STEPS/06_FUNCTIONS.md

 ## Functions beget functions

 Functional programming tends to be a bit like the movie Inception.
 You have a concept used inside a concept which is itself used inside a concept.
 So can we use a function to generate a function that will be consumed by functions?
 Of course we can!
 Check it out: I'm going to take `rockstar` and turn it into a function.
 Bam, now it's a function.
 Then, I'm going to duplicate it over our six tracks, `earth`, `wind`, `fire`, `lambert`, `hendricks`, and `ross` with different values each time.
 Can you hear in your mind's ear what will happen?

+For each track, we've generated different piecewise functions, and we hear their inflection points alternating over time.

+## Time

+So far, we've been using `sampleTime`, but `wags` provides us with a lot of different times that can be used.
+In addition, we can use `clockTime`, which is 0 when we press play and marches forward without stopping as music continues.
+Let's use the same function on rate and volume but change the time and hear what happens.
+We can hear that, with `clockTime`, the change of rate is continuous, whereas with `sampleTime`, the rate resets to one every time the sample starts.

+The versions of time you can use are:
+- `littleCycleTime`, which is the time of the cycle resetting to 0 at each branch.
+- `bigCycleTime`, which is the time of the cycle continuing at each branch.

+Let's quickly hear those.

+Continuing, we've already seen `sampleTime` and `clockTime`.
+Each of these has a variant that's normalized between 0 and 1.
+For example, `normalizedSampleTime` is 0 when the sample starts and 1 when the cycle ends.

+`normalizedLittleCycleTime` and `normalizedBigCycleTime` behave the same way.
+There's also a `normalizedClockTime` that is between 0 and 1, where 0 is when the piece starts and 1 represents the end of time.
+Literally, the end of time, meaning when time immortal will cease.
+If you want to know when time will cease, use this value, but be warned that there may be rounding errors.

+So that's it!
+We've used functions of time to bring our loops to life.
+Let's end with a little example - it's an extract from a larger work.
+Let's jam by changing the functions of time and hearing what the result sounds like.
+I'll see y'all in the next lesson, where we'll discuss buffers.